aburford/sa_rlbwt/README.md

 Random patterns to search for are generated using a program that you can compile by typing `make mygenpatterns`

 For multiple experiments we used a 400 MB DNA file generated from a 100MB DNA file.
 We concatenated the 100MB DNA file 4 times and then made random mutations in 0.1% of the DNA.
 Type `make genstring` to compile the program used to do this.

+To run the correctness tests, run `make test && bin/test` and check the exit code